microchip-pic-avr-tools/powersmart-dcld/publish/readme.txt

 This is a patch release for version v0.9.7.100 incorporating the following bug fixes:

-    - When fast floating point scaling was used with full manual context management, working register WREG5 got saved but never restored creating a potential risk for randomly occurring address errors in interrupted user code funcitons.
+    - When fast floating point scaling was used with full manual context management, working register WREG5 got saved but never restored creating a potential risk for randomly occurring address errors in interrupted user code functions.

-    - When enabling Adaptive Gain Control with the sub-option "Add Observer Function Call before Moulation", the respective function pointer declaation in the cNPNZ16b_t data structure caused a compiler warning indicating a incompatible pointer type.
-This was due to ptrAgcObserverFunction ebing declared as 16-bit pointer.
+    - When enabling Adaptive Gain Control with the sub-option "Add Observer Function Call before Modulation", the respective function pointer declaration in the cNPNZ16b_t data structure caused a compiler warning indicating a incompatible pointer type.
+This was due to ptrAgcObserverFunction being declared as 16-bit pointer.

     - When a user switched from one DCLD configuration file to another with a invalid or corrupted MPLAB X Project declaration, parts of the MPLAB X project declaration of the previously loaded DCLD configuration file remained loaded and active.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~